* Fed's Clarida says being at neutral 'makes sense'

-NEW YORK, Nov 16 (Reuters) - The U.S. dollar weakened and Treasury yields pulled back on Friday after a top Federal Reserve official said U.S. interest rates were near a neutral rate, while uncertainty over Britain's exit from the European Union clouded currency and other markets.
+NEW YORK, Nov 16 (Reuters) - The U.S. dollar weakened and Treasury yields pulled back on Friday after a top Federal Reserve official said U.S. interest rates are near a neutral rate, while continued uncertainty over Brexit clouded currency and other markets.

-Oil prices climbed for a third day in a volatile session as it clawed back from steep recent losses.
+Oil climbed for a third session as it clawed back from steep recent losses.

-Markets were shaken by comments from Richard Clarida, newly appointed Fed vice chair, who said in a CNBC interview that U.S. interest rates were nearing Fed estimates of a neutral rate, and being at neutral "makes sense."
+Clarida said in a CNBC interview that U.S. interest rates are nearing Fed estimates of a neutral rate, and being at neutral "makes sense."

 “Investors are starting to look at the vice chairman’s remarks this morning as perhaps a little dovish, and it is bringing up worries about global growth," said Chris Gaffney, president of World Markets at TIAA Bank in St. Louis.

-While the Fed is widely expected to raise rates in December, the number of hikes next year was of investor debate.
+While the Fed is widely expected to raise rates in December, the number of hikes next year is of investor debate.

-British Prime Minister Theresa May won the backing of the most prominent Brexiteer in her government as she fought to save a draft EU divorce deal that has stirred up a plot to force her out of her job.
+British Prime Minister Theresa May won the backing of the most prominent Brexiteer in her government as she fought to save a draft European Union divorce deal that has stirred up a plot to force her out of her job.

-Additional reporting by Richard Leong in New York, Tom Finn, Tommy Wilkes and Helen Reid in London; Editing by Phil Berlowitz and Bernadette Baum
+Additional reporting by Richard Leong in New York, Helen Reid and Marc Jones in London; editing by Raissa Kasolowsky and Phil Berlowitz